nilsmehlhorn/blog/posts/angular-autosave/index.md

 ## HTTP or WebSocket?
 LocalStorage?

 I've been using `service.save(state)` as a placeholder for making the HTTP server request that persists data.
-However, you might be wondering whether HTTP is the right protocol to use for autosave - so am I. From my perspective, there are three aspects to consider:
+However, you might be wondering whether HTTP is the right protocol to use for autosave - so am I. From my perspective, there are two aspects to consider:

 - payload size
-- serialization effort
-- save frequency
+- request frequency

+Since HTTP has a moderate overhead per request, it'd be better fit for _lower_ request frequencies while the payload size can be arbitrarily big.
+However, you probably want to keep the payload size - just like any serialization efforts - possibly low anyways for good performance.

+[Websockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API), on the other hand, open a connection once in order to send only minimal messages after that.
+Therefore it'd be better for _higher_ request frequencies with smaller payloads.
+Websockets are especially useful for pushing data from the server to the client e.g. for a chat application.
+Though, for autosave, we only need to send client data to the server.

+Yet, what are _lower_ and _higher_ request frequencies?
+I'd argue that with a debounced implementation based on user-changes, the save frequency won't be all that high.
+Therefore I'd advise you to try out an HTTP-based solution before jumping into a new protocol involving long-lived connections that your servers and proxies need to support - possibly at a certain scale.
+Make sure though, your server is using [HTTP/2](https://developer.mozilla.org/en-US/docs/Glossary/HTTP_2) to get the most out of it.

-For [SceneLab](https://scenelab.io) we went with HTTP since the payload size is commonly around a few kilobytes while the serialization effort.
+For [SceneLab](https://scenelab.io) we went with HTTP while the payload size is usually around a few kilobytes.
+Try it out in the [app](app.scenelab.io) and see how it feels (you need to be logged-in for autosaving to the server).

-- http v2 is pretty good
-- your server & proxy has to support websockets, scale for many long-lived connections
-- google docs is using http post on every keystroke
+As a reference, [Google Docs](https://www.google.de/intl/de/docs/about/) is also sending HTTP POST request on every single keystroke.

+Meanwhile, you might have a use-case where you don't need to send data to the server at all.
+Maybe it's enough to store the data in [LocalStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) or [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).
+That's what we're doing in SceneLab when you're using the app without being logged-in.
+Once you login, it'll allow you to recover a project you've drafted up before committing to a registration.